-AJS is pleased to announce the 2018 Jordan Schnitzer Book Awards, made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.
+The AJS is pleased to announce the 2019 Jordan Schnitzer Book Awards, made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.

 Books in any of the following fields are eligible for consideration:

-» Biblical Studies, Rabbinics, and Jewish History and Culture in Antiquity
+» Medieval and Early Modern Jewish History and Culture

-» Modern Jewish History and Culture: Europe and Israel
+» Modern Jewish History and Culture: Africa, Americas, Asia, and Oceania

-Membership: Only current AJS members for the 2017 – 2018 membership year may submit their books for consideration or be nominated by a publisher.
+Membership: Only current AJS members for the 2018 – 2019 membership year may submit their books for consideration or be nominated by a publisher.
 The 2018 – 2019 membership year runs from September 2018 to August 2019.

-Copyright Date: Only books with copyright dates of 2016 or 2017 are eligible for the 2018 Schnitzer Award.
+Copyright Date: Only books with copyright dates of 2017 or 2018 are eligible for the 2019 Jordan Schnitzer Awards.